 In short:

-* The tutorial, once approved, will be part of the retroharmonize package and will be sent for open source code publication review to CRAN.
+* The Tutorial, once approved, will be part of the retroharmonize package and will be sent for open source code publication review to CRAN.
 This should give a relatively high level of confirmation for the usability of and datasets we create in this collaboration.

-* The aim of this tutorial mini-article is not go for peer-review as an article.
+* The aim of this Tutorial mini-article is not to go for peer-review as an article.
 It is aimed to help researchers to create valid datasets that they can use in their own peer-reviewed, scientific contexts, where they must give a citation to retroharmonize as a software code only.

 * If there will be a few successful, peer-reviewed publications made with retroharmonize, the co-authors and contributors of the package will try to create a separate publication in a journal focusing on statistical software methodology or reproducible research practices, such as the R Journal, the Journal of Statistical Software or PLOS One.
-But this is clearly not the aim of this project, and it may take more than a year to reach this stage with retroharmonize even if the researchers using Eurobarometer, Afrobarometer and of course Arab Barometer start to use it.
+But this is clearly not the aim of this project, and it may take more than a year to reach this stage with retroharmonize even if the researchers using Eurobarometer, Afrobarometer and, of course, Arab Barometer start to use it.

-Creating some harmonized datasets for publication
+Creating h=Harmonized Datasets

 We will make an initial assessment with example data files, descriptions, about what we think to be easily harmonized with our package from Arab Barometer files.

-Easily harmonized means that we aim to create harmonized datasets that are scientifically valid, and does not require a very significant amount of work.
+Easily harmonized means that we aim to create harmonized datasets that are scientifically valid, and do not require a very significant amount of work.

 We believe that these Harmonized Arab Barometer files will have their own scientific, publication and data release value, because our experience dictates that a large part of the variables are easily harmonized with our software.
 We will refine these datasets until Arab Barometer’s team believes that it is scientifically valid and can be released or published.
 We leave it to Arab Barometer’s discretion how to publish these data sets as long as we get proper attribution for our work.